-The Public Folder Management management role group is one of several built-in role groups that make up the Role Based Access Control (RBAC) permissions model in Microsoft Exchange Server 2013.
+The Public Folder Management management role group is one of several built-in role groups that make up the Role Based Access Control (RBAC) permissions model in Microsoft Exchange Server 2010.
 Role groups are assigned one or more management roles that contain the permissions required to perform a given set of tasks.
 The members of a role group are granted access to the management roles assigned to the role group.
-For more information about role groups, see Understanding management role groups.
+For more information about role groups, see Understanding Management Role Groups.

-Administrators who are members of the Public Folder Management role group can manage public folders on servers running Exchange 2013.
+Administrators who are members of the Public Folder Management role group can manage public folders and databases on servers running Exchange 2010.

-If you want to add or remove members to or from this role group, see Manage role group members.
+If you want to add or remove members to or from this role group, see the following topics:

 You can use the following command to view a list of users or universal security groups (USGs) that are members of this role group.

 Get-RoleGroupMember "Public Folder Management"